norman/ambry/Guide.md

 #### Searching

-Finds in Prequel are done via the find class method.
-If a single argument is passed, that is treated as a key and Prequel looks for the matching record:
+Finds in Prequel are performed using the `find` class method.
+If a single argument is passed, that is treated as a key and Prequel looks for the matching
+record:

     Person.find "moe@3stooges" # returns instance of Person
     Person.find "cdsafdfds"    # raises Prequel::NotFoundError

 If a block is passed, then Prequel looks for records that return true for the conditions in the block, and returns an iterator that you can use to step through the results:

     people = Person.find {|p| p.city =~ /Seattle|Portland|London/}
     people.each do |person|
       puts "#{person.name} probably wishes it was sunny right now." end

 There are two important things to note here.
 First, in the `find` block, it appears that an instance of person is yielded.
 However, this is actually an instance of {Prequel::HashProxy}, which allows you to invoke model attributes either as symbols, strings, or methods.
 You could also have written the example these two ways:

     people = Person.find {|p| p[:city] =~ /Seattle|Portland|London/}
     people = Person.find {|p| p["city"] =~ /Seattle|Portland|London/}